mohanrajendran/mohanrajendran.github.io/_posts/2014-07-27-SICPSection1_1.md

 Both evaluation orders are studied in the exercises of this section.

+#### Imperative knowledge

+This section also emphasizes on the difference between *imperative* and *declarative* knowledge.
+Declarative knowledge is usually what math concerns with - the description of properties.
+Whereas, computer programs deal with imperative knowledge - procedure to obtain something.
+To demonstrate this, we write code to compute square root of a number as opposed to mathematical description which states $$\sqrt{x} = y$$ such that $$y >= 0$$ and $$y^2=x$$.

 ### Exercise 1.1

 This exercise deals with evaluating some Scheme functions and reporting their output.
 This acts as an introduction to Scheme syntax.